 Your domain name is who you are on the internet.
 While it’s technically possible to host a website without a domain name and only an IP address, nobody would be able to find you, much less remember the name of your site.

-Even more important than your domain, is the server, or computer which “serves” your site to the public.
+Even more important than your domain is the server or computer that “serves” your site to the public.
 Your site must have server software installed and have a strong, high-bandwidth connection to the internet.

-You could technically set something similar up yourself, but doing so would take a considerable amount of effort and expense.
-A web hosting company takes care of the hard work and makes sure your site is accessible to the public.
+You could technically set something similar up at your home or office, but doing so would take considerable effort and expense.
+A web hosting company takes care of the hard work and ensures your site is accessible to the public.

-However, if you are hosting multimedia content (images to audio or video) you will find that you require a considerable amount of storage space.
-But, you can store all of this content on your web host, which will then serve this information to the public.
+However, if you are hosting multimedia content (images to audio or video) you will require a considerable amount of storage space.
+All these files will be stored on the server you have access to through your web hosting provider, which will then serve this information to the public.

-As we mentioned earlier, there are many factors that go into selecting a web host.
+Many factors go into selecting a web host.
 The aspects most important to you will vary.
-Below are some of the variables to consider before choosing a web hosting provider.
+Below are some variables to consider before choosing a web hosting provider.

 Some sites will receive a large amount of traffic.
-In fact, this is the goal of most companies, particularly those selling products on an ecommerce site.
+This is the goal of most companies, particularly those selling products on an e-commerce site.
 You might have a much smaller, dedicated audience that might not require large amounts of bandwidth.
-The amount of traffic you receive will have an impact on your bottom line.
+The amount of traffic you receive will impact your bottom line.

-The amount you pay for hosting is largely dependent on the type of hosting you purchase.
+The amount you pay for hosting largely depends on the type of hosting you purchase.
 Each has its advantages and disadvantages.

-The main advantage of shared hosting is its price.
-However, you are also at the mercy of the bandwidth other sites on the same server use.
+The main advantage of shared hosting is its price, yet you are also at the mercy of the bandwidth other sites on the same server use.
 If a large amount of traffic is going to another site on the same server, it slows your site down considerably.

-Also, if another site on the same server is engaging in nefarious behavior and has its IP blocked by spam filters, your site may be affected as well.
-Reliable hosting providers prevent this but you should take this possibility into account.
+Also, if another site on the same server engages in nefarious behavior and has its IP blocked by spam filters, your site may also be affected.
+Reliable hosting providers prevent this, but consider this possibility.

 Virtual Private Server Hosting

-Virtual Private Server (VPS) hosting is the next step up.
-While you still share the same physical server with other sites, you are set up with a unique virtual server and a unique IP address.
-This unique IP address keeps your site separate from other sites on the server.
+VPS hosting is the next step up in web hosting technology.
+While you still share the same physical server with other sites, you are set up with a unique virtual server and IP address.
+This unique IP address keeps your site separate from others on the server.